 Visit to the Catalina seaplane wreck

-Somewhere along the shores of the Saudi coast, where the Gulf of Aqaba meets the Red Sea, lies the wreckage of a Catalina seaplane.
-Being an aviation enthusiast, I decided to visit this relic, which has rested for over 60 years on the beach of Ras Alsheikh Hamid.
+Somewhere along the shores of the Saudi Arabian coast of NEOM, where the Gulf of Aqaba meets the Red Sea, lies the wreckage of a Catalina seaplane.
+Being an aviation enthusiast, I had to visit this relic, which has rested for over 60 years on the beach of Ras Alsheikh Hamid.

 The Catalina seaplane is now split in two.
 You can still see graffiti on it.